mmehrazar/my-repo/README.md

 Modifying a file in the repository pointed to by the flux-system GitRepository triggers a notification.

-I can see the logs of the notification being triggered:
+You can see the logs of the notification being triggered:

 $ kubectl logs deploy/notification-controller -n flux-system
 {"level":"info","ts":"2020-12-05T13:15:53.235Z","logger":"event-server","msg":"Dispatching event","object":"flux-system/flux-system","kind":"GitRepository","message":"Fetched revision: main/6fca464c6c124156b9cb3913c229b59148323703"}